 In a February 2020 episode, the character was told she was probably in the early stages of Alzheimer's disease based on her MRI results.
-Like many people who get diagnosed with some form of dementia, she told friends and family not to treat her any differently.
+Like many people diagnosed with some form of dementia, she told friends and family not to treat her any differently.

 What is MCI?